La4La/SketchSimplification/README.md

 # Sketch Simplification

-This is the successive work of "[lineart](https://github.com/La4La/lineart)".
+This is my successive work of "[lineart](https://github.com/La4La/lineart)".
 There are 2 models.
 The first one is the old one, and the second one could somehow clean up lines in notebooks or shawdows.

 ## Result Samples